colehaus/colex/content/posts/moral-limits-markets-critique/main.md

 Markets as 'corrupting' is largely contingent.
 It depends on the meaning we assign to markets which is socioculturally determined.
 We can imagine some [Randian](https://en.wikipedia.org/wiki/Objectivism_(Ayn_Rand)) paradise in which markets are held in the highest esteem.
 Here, allocating a thing via the market elevates rather than degrades.

 Even short of some mass reeducation program that shifts the whole culture, I think this is relevant.
 I and many economists object to the use of markets much less than average, it seems.
 This suggests that at least some individuals can independently make peace with atypical markets.
 If the meaning assigned to markets changed enough for enough people, markets might be both more efficient and non-corrupting.

 However, because markets are fundamentally an impersonal mechanism for the allocation of goods, that meaning is unavoidable.
-Transactions intended to be personal and particularistic ought not to be conducted via the market.
+Actions intended to be personal and particularistic ought not to be conducted via the market.

 # Trade-offs

 Sandel acknowledges that we may sometimes make moral comprises---we may accept the corruption of some good in exchange for the efficiency markets provide.
-However, Sandel never provides any detailed criteria or even examples for how we should make this tradeoff.
+However, Sandel never provides any detailed criteria or even examples for how we should make this trade-off.
 I think this is because is doing so would require describing and committing to some concrete, normative theory.
 His reluctance to do so is both understandable (it would take him on quite a tangent) and a bit ironic given his criticism of amoral economists.
 I think Sandel's reluctance to defend any particular trade-off reveals just how tricky the thing he's advocating for (bringing moral discussion into economic decisions) is.

 # Straw man